AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 at the domain boundary;
-if the boundary condition is Neumann those ghost cells must hold the value of the gradient of the solution normal to the boundary (e.g. it would hold dphi/dx on both the low and high facees in the x-direction).
+if the boundary condition is Neumann those ghost cells must hold the value of the gradient of the solution normal to the boundary (e.g. it would hold dphi/dx on both the low and high faces in the x-direction).

 If the boundary conditions contain no inhomogeneous Dirichlet or Neumann boundaries, we can pass :cpp:`nullptr` instead of a MultiFab.